Miniature English Bulldogs

 Grooming

-The smooth, fine, shorthaired coat is easy to groom.
-Comb and brush with a firm bristle brush, and bathe only when necessary.
-Wipe the face with a damp cloth every day to clean inside the wrinkles.
+The Miniature English Bulldog has a smooth, fine, shorthaired coat that is easy to groom.
+Regular brushing with a firm bristle brush helps keep the coat in good condition, and bathing should only be done when necessary.
+Daily wiping of the face with a damp cloth is recommended to clean inside the wrinkles.
 This breed is an average shedder.

 Origin